-The operational performance verification process involves visual inspection of the installed systems and control sequences to ensure that they were implemented as intended, as well as targeted functional performance testing, spot measurements or short term monitoring.
+At a minimum, the operational performance verification process involves visual inspection of the installed systems and control sequences to ensure that they were implemented as intended.
+For more complex measures or those with higher implementation costs and predicted energy savings, this may also involve targeted functional performance testing, spot measurements or short term monitoring.

-- Operational Performance Verification Specialist: Appointment of a qualified Operational Performance Verification Specialist as manager of the performance verification process is required. - Operational Performance Verification Plan: Development of an Operational Performance Verification plan (pre-construction) that describes the verification activities, target energy budgets and key performance indicators.
-[PD Sec 7.2.1] - Design and Construction: The Specialist must ensure that the ECMs have been implemented as designed and can be expected to perform as conceived and projected by the energy audit.
-This will include consultation with the energy audit team, monitoring of designs, submittals and project changes, and inspections of the implemented changes.
+- Operational Performance Verification Specialist: Appointment of a qualified third party Operational Performance Verification Specialist as manager of the performance verification process is required. - Operational Performance Verification Plan: Development of an Operational Performance Verification plan (pre-construction) that describes the verification activities, target energy budgets and key performance indicators.
+[PD Sec 7.2.1] - Design and Construction: The Specialist must ensure that the ECMs have been implemented as designed and can be expected to perform as conceived and projected during the energy savings calculation phase.
+This will include consultation with the project team, monitoring of designs, submittals and project changes, and inspections of the implemented changes.
 The Specialist must have the responsibility and means of reporting deviations from design and projected energy savings to the Project Owner in an issue log.
 [PD Sec 7.2.1] - Training: Training of building operators in operation of the new systems/equipment, including their energy performance targets and key performance indicators.
 [PD Sec 7.2.2] - Operational Performance Verification Report: Concise documentation shall be provided that details activities completed as part of the operational performance verification process and significant findings from those activities, which is continuously updated during the course of a project.
 [PD Sec 7.2.1]

-- 1. Appoint a qualified Operational Performance Verification Specialist (the 'Specialist') with at least five years of demonstrated operational performance verification experience, documented in the form of a CV outlining relevant project experience. - 2.
-Develop an Operational Performance Verification plan (pre-construction) that describes the verification activities, target energy budgets and key performance indicators. - 3.
-Consult with the energy audit team, monitor designs, submittals and project changes, and visual inspection of the implemented changes. - 4.
-The Specialist should perform operational performance verification activities, and document operational performance verification results as part of the building's permanent documentation. - 5.
-Train operators in the correct operation of all new systems and equipment, including meeting energy performance targets.
+- 1. Appoint a qualified Operational Performance Verification Specialist ('the Specialist') with at least five years of demonstrated operational performance verification experience, documented in the form of a CV outlining relevant project experience. - 2.
+Consult with the project team, monitor designs, submittals and project changes, and visual inspection of the implemented changes. - 3.
+The Specialist should perform operational performance verification activities, and document operational performance verification results as part of the building's permanent documentation.

+4. Train operators in the correct operation of all new systems and equipment, including meeting energy performance targets.